 Pulling in the same direction: how to develop a winning business culture

-There's a famous quote attributed to management consultant Peter Drucker where he says that "strategy eats culture for breakfast".
+There's a famous quote attributed to management consultant Peter Drucker where he says that "strategy eats culture for breakfast."
 He wasn't pitting the two concepts against each other.
 Instead, he was highlighting just how important culture is in creating and maintaining a successful business organisation.

 We would say that culture is strategy.
 That is, culture is both intentional in its development and deliberate in its day-to-day execution.
 Culture is one of the significant contributors to commercial (under)performance.
 It's often said that people don't leave jobs, they leave workplace culture – "I had to get out of that toxic environment" is just one example.